This ceramic vessel shows Tlaloc, the Aztec rain god. It is from the Great Temple of Tenochtitlan in Mexico.

 Shango was the forth king of the ancient Oyo Empire, the West African center of culture and politics for the Yoruba people.
 The Oyo Empire thrived from the fifteenth century until 1835.
 Today, there are...more

 Susanowo was the god of the sea and the storms according to the ancient Japanese religion Shinto, which means "the way of the gods".
-He had a furious and impulsive temper.
-He could create ravaging storms...more
+Susanowo was born from the nose of the primeval god Izanagi.
+He had...more

 Tawhiri was very angry with his brothers.
 They disagreed about whether their parents, Rangi (the sky) and Papa (the Earth), should be separated.
 His brothers won, sky and Earth were separated, and Tawhiri...more

-Tlaloc was an important deity of rain and fertility of the Aztec mythology.
+Tlaloc was an important deity of rain and fertility in the Aztec mythology.
 Aztec people were living in Mexico during the fifteenth and sixteenth century.
-Tlaloc was pictured as a man wearing a net of...more
+Tlaloc was depicted as a man wearing a net of...more

 Cultures around the world have often credited wild weather events to mythological figures.
 Whether it is wielding thunder and lightning or creating storms at sea with anger, gods from many different cultures...more